git-lucasoliveira/git-lucasoliveira/README.md

 # 👨‍💻 About Me

 I am a **Java Backend Developer** passionate about building robust, scalable, and well-architected applications.
-My background started in **IT Support and SQL Server**, and today I am fully focused on backend engineering using **Spring Boot**.

-I value:

-- Clean, maintainable code
-- Solid architectural patterns
-- Performance & scalability
-- Professional, production-ready software
+A continuously evolving professional, focused on full-stack application development and strengthened by key tech soft skills such as clear communication, problem-solving, teamwork, and adaptability.

 ---